Nakhon Phanom province: Culture

 Important festivals in the province include the traditional dances of the Phu Thai ethnic group held in May and June every year.
 The Phra That Phanom temple fair is held every February, when many locals visit the temple to pay homage.
 At the end of the Buddhist Lent in October or November, an illuminated boat procession takes place.
 The event is locally known as Lai ruea fai (ไหลเรือไฟ), "floating a fire boat".

-In late year, Si Songkhram District, the largest fish trading centre of the Mekong and Songkhram River Basin in Isan, holds a Fish Festival, featuring a parade of giant robots of various fish species found in the Mekong Basin.
+Late each year Si Songkhram District, the largest fish trading centre of the Mekong and Songkhram River Basin in Isan, holds a Fish Festival.
+It features a parade of giant robots of various fish species found in the Mekong Basin.
 These robots are made from local materials based on local wisdom.
 The robots are 10 m long and 4 m–5 m high.
 This festival is held to show the richness of local aquatic resources and to raise awareness of the conservation of nature and fish species.

 The cuisine is similar to that of Laos as the Lao make up the ethnic and cultural majority through centuries of Laotian rule.
 Padaek or Pla ra, fermented, preserved fish, originally comes from the Si Songkhram area is now popular throughout Thailand.

 Traditional products in the province include hand-woven fabric, made from silk or cotton.
 Renu Nakhon, That Phanom, and Si Songkhram Districts are the centers of this industry.
 Also hand-made khene instruments are made in the province.